ballerkobe808/invest/README - 2 FUNDING.md

 ---

+### 0.0.1.
+PULLING CREDIT

+You have 14 days after an initial inquiry to apply with other lenders without affecting your credit.

 ### 1.1.1.
 PROCESS - Collect and organize needed documents/records

 Get all the documents you will need and into a neat and organized folder structure.